pandas-dev/pandas/doc/source/advanced.rst

 .. versionadded:: 0.20.0

-:class:`IntervalIndex` together with its own dtype, ``interval`` as well as the :class:`Interval` scalar type,  allow first-class support in pandas for interval notation.
+:class:`IntervalIndex` together with its own dtype, :class:`~pandas.api.types.IntervalDtype` as well as the :class:`Interval` scalar type,  allow first-class support in pandas for interval notation.

 The ``IntervalIndex`` allows some unique indexing and is also used as a return type for the categories in :func:`cut` and :func:`qcut`.